My JC Path: A Tax expert with a passion for people and progress

 So, what does Senga get up to in a typical day?

-My role is largely focused on private client tax which involves reviewing tax calculations, preparing and reviewing tax returns, making elections, looking for opportunities to claim tax reliefs, capital gains tax calculations and tax planning (including farmers’ averaging).
+My role is largely focused on private client tax which involves reviewing tax calculations, reviewing tax returns, making elections, looking for opportunities to claim tax reliefs, capital gains tax calculations and tax planning (including farmers’ averaging).

 Tell us a bit about your role at the Association of Taxation Technicians (ATT) and what this entails?

-A few years ago, when I attended ATT's Scottish Tax Conference where an appeal was put out for volunteers to assist the ATT Technical Officers in preparing responses to HMRC consultations; so I volunteered.
+A few years ago, when I attended ATT's Scottish Tax Conference an appeal was put out for volunteers to assist the ATT Technical Officers in preparing responses to HMRC consultations; so I volunteered.

 I really enjoy contributing to these responses.
 It’s a great way to keep up to date with changes on the horizon and an opportunity to influence legislation.
-I have had input on over twenty consultation responses to date, but I think the ones that I enjoyed the most, and really stand out, are 'The Extension of Averaging Period for Farmers’ Profits' and the 'Scottish Taxpayer Status'.
+I have had input on over thirty consultation responses to date, but I think the ones that I enjoyed the most, and really stand out, are 'The Extension of Averaging Period for Farmers’ Profits' and the 'Scottish Taxpayer Status'.
 Both incredibly important consultations for Scotland.

 Have you always been interested in tax as a career path?